Skip to main content

 The castle was rebuilt only to be sacked by the inhabitants of the town of Huy in 1346.

-During the 17th century Hermalle-sous-Huy Castle was acquired by Conrad d'Ursel, Count of the Holy Roman Empire.
+During the 17th century, Hermalle-sous-Huy Castle was acquired by Conrad d'Ursel, Count of the Holy Roman Empire.
 He rebuilt the castle in a local architectural style known as Mosan Renaissance.
-During the 18th and 19th century there was also rebuilding taking place.
+Throughout the 18th and 19th centuries, more reconstruction took place.

-At present Hermalle-sous-Huy Castle is private property and can not be visited.
-The farm belonging to the castle can be visited but only on weekends.
-Only a small part of the castle can be seen from the public road, too bad, I would have liked to see more.
+Currently, Hermalle-sous-Huy Castle is private property and cannot be visited.
+The farm belonging to the castle can be visited, but only on weekends.
+Only a small part of the castle can be seen from the public road—too bad, I would have liked to see more.

 Gallery